Experimental Interaction Design

 Emerging technologies have to strive to be anti-racist

-(Insights on face filter usage with no marketing/outreach)
+(Insights on face filter usage - two months post launch)